danielstebbings/STRATHcube-Downlink-2425/Admin/Final Report/Typst Source/Implementation.typ

 kind:image,
 ) <FIFO-Timing>

 The serialisation block, Parse Packet, was implemented through MATLAB code wrapped in a function block.
-It takes two inputs, pktIn and pktValidin, and is configurable via a mask.
+It takes two inputs, pktIn and pkTVALIDin, and is configurable via a mask.
 The ports and parameters are defined in @Parse-Packet-Signals.
 The block serialises the data as shown in @Parser-Timing.
+The DVB-S2 standard defines that the data is sent #acr("MSB") first, however the option to send data #acr("LSB") first was included for completeness.

 #figure(
   table(